tunisiano187/Chocolatey-packages/README.md

 ---What's doing this script ?---

-It's more easy to send requests about Lock, Downlock, Closure, Openning, and Validation of changes The requests are sent to a webhook to Slack or Discrord The requests can be sent to a GForm too (currently only with the sames fields we have in BeLux) Thanks to that and to Bertzzz's , we've got a spreadsheet that helps to promotion decision on L1-L3 levels
+It's more easy to send requests about Lock, Downlock, Closure, Openning, and Validation of changes The requests are sent to a webhook to Slack or Discord The requests can be sent to a GForm too (currently only with the sames fields we have in BeLux) Thanks to that and to Bertzzz's , we've got a spreadsheet that helps to promotion decision on L1-L3 levels